Most Likely: The 2026 Atlanta Braves (so far)

 Olson is the big thumper, sitting at .274/.353/.569 with 14 homers, 42 RBI, and a .922 OPS.
 That’s middle-of-the-order monster work.

 Baldwin has actually been even better by OPS, .303/.389/.543 with 13 homers and a .932 OPS, though he’s now on the IL with an oblique strain, which sucks, we really need him.
+Unfortunately, the update today is that he is expected to miss a month.
+That’s a long time to play without arguably one of the best hitters in baseball right now.
+Injuries!
 Harris is also cooking, .298/.324/.524 with 11 homers, and he just had a two-homer game against Miami.
 Dominic Smith has been a terrific surprise at .343/.367/.549, giving them real depth.
+We need more surprises like that!

-Albies is fine, maybe not flaming-hot, but absolutely helping.
+Albies is fine, maybe not flaming-hot, but absolutely consistent and helping.
 He’s at .276/.333/.439 with 8 homers, which is a good everyday second baseman line.
-Jorge Mateo has also been sneaky useful in a smaller role, .305/.349/.458, with 5 steals.
-That’s not star stuff, but it’s good roster oxygen.
+Jorge Mateo has also been sneaky useful in a smaller role, .305/.349/.458, with 6 steals.
+That’s not star stuff, but it’s good situational oxygen of the bench.

 Mateo even pitched an inning in Monday's 12-0 blow-out of the Braves by Miami.
 I always enjoy seeing a position player pitch an inning.
 It doesn’t happen much.
-Manager Walt Weiss didn’t see the point in throwing another pitcher out there with the game a dumpster fire.
+Manager Walt Weiss didn’t see the point in throwing another pitcher out there with the game a complete dumpster fire.
 Mateo gave up a hit but otherwise recorded three outs.
 It was not his first appearance.
 He went to the mound once for the Orioles last season and got hammered, giving up 5 runs.
 Better results this time.

 Meanwhile, Acuña is the big name who hasn’t quite looked like vintage Acuña.
 His line is .261/.370/.384 with 2 homers, 11 RBI, and 7 steals.
 The OBP is still strong, so he’s not dead weight at all, but the power has not shown up much.
 He returned from a hamstring absence, then left the May 21 game with a thumb issue, though X-rays were negative and it was called a bone bruise/day-to-day situation.
 So the read is, useful, dangerous, but he hasn’t caught up to his potential yet.

 On the pitching side, the Braves are getting elite work from starters Chris Sale and Bryce Elder, and outstanding relief from Dylan Lee, Robert Suarez, and Raisel Iglesias.
 Sale is 7-3 with a 1.89 ERA, 0.87 WHIP, and 72 strikeouts in 62 innings.
 Elder is right there too, 4-2 with a 2.01 ERA and 0.99 WHIP.
-The bullpen has been ridiculous at the top, with Lee at 0.77 ERA, Robert Suarez at 0.42 ERA, and Iglesias still untouched at 0.00 ERA with 8 saves.
+The bullpen has been ridiculous at the top, with Lee at 0.77 ERA, Robert Suarez at 0.42 ERA, and Iglesias still untouched at 0.00 ERA with 8 saves

 These names and the rest of the Braves staff are the best in baseball as of this post.
 Collectively, they lead the league by posting a 3.09 ERA, while holding opposing batters to hitting just .206.
 So, in our games, we are basically outhitting other teams .266 to .206.
 That's huge.